exonum/exonum/components/merkledb/README.md

 **MerkleDB** is a document-oriented persistent storage which provides APIs to work with merkelized data structures.
-Under the hood, MerkleDB uses RocksDB.
+Under the hood, MerkleDB uses RocksDB as a key-value storage.

 ## Features